hrishii06/FRT_Project_01/README.md

 3.You can also connect to various SaaS platforms and on-premises data sources, and use Azure AI services to enhance your apps

+## (2) Azure Monitor Metrics

+It is a feature provided by Microsoft Azure that allows you to collect and analyze telemetry data from your Azure resources.
+It helps you gain insights into the performance and health of your applications, services, and infrastructure within the Azure ecosystem.

+Here are some key points about Azure Monitor Metrics:

+1. Data Collection
+2. Metrics Explorer
+3 Metric Categories
+4. Alerts
+5. Retention and Storage
+6. Application Insights Integration
+7. REST APIs
+8. Log Analytics.

+To start using Azure Monitor Metrics, you can navigate to the Azure portal, select the specific resource you want to monitor, and explore the metrics available for that resource.

+From there, you can create dashboards, set up alerts, and customize your monitoring experience based on your specific needs.

+## 3. Azure Application Insights.

+Azure Application Insights is an application performance management (APM) service provided by Microsoft Azure.
+It enables developers to monitor, diagnose, and gain insights into the performance and usage of their applications.

+Here's an overview of Azure Application Insights:

+1.Monitoring and Diagnostics
+2.Application Performance
+3.User Analytics
+4.Dependency Tracking
+5.Alerting and Notifications
+6.Integration with Azure Services